SLAM-Lab/SANA-FE/README.md

 ## Dependencies

-Building this project requires `cmake`, `make`, and a compiler that supports the C++11 standard.
+Building this project requires `cmake`, `make`, and a compiler that supports the C++17 standard.
+Some non-essential scripts in this project may also require Python 3.

-This project uses Python to launch simulations, parse input files, and process simulation results.
-Most project features require Python 3.8 or later, and the modules listed in `requirements.txt`.

-We recommend using `conda` to manage environments e.g.,

-`conda create --name sanafe-env --file ./requirements.txt` `conda activate sanafe-env`

 # To Run an Example

-`python3 sim.py arch/example.yaml snn/example.net 10`
+`python3 sim.py arch/example.yaml snn/example.yaml 10`

 This simulates 10 time-steps of a tiny connected spiking network.